Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 • sex hormones (estrogens, androgens, etc.).

-Human hormones regulate the body's metabolism.
-However, if one of the organs of the endocrine system malfunctions, the perfectly adjusted mechanism of correction and interaction can fail, which will have to be eliminated by the introduction of synthetic analogs of hormones.
+Human hormones regulate metabolism in the body.
+However, if the functioning of one of the organs of the endocrine system is disrupted, the perfectly adjusted mechanism of correction and interaction may fail, which will have to be corrected by introducing synthetic analogs of hormones.

-• synthetic substances for replacement therapy (levothyroxine sodium, insulin, estrogens);
+• synthetic substances for replacement therapy (sodium levothyroxine, insulin, estrogens);

-• means for hormonal contraception (synthetic analogues of estrogen and progesterone);
+• hormonal contraception (synthetic analogues of estrogen and progesterone);

 • hormonal agents that inhibit the production of hormones (for example, therapy with pituitary hormone analogues for prostate cancer);